 Research Fellows · Naomi Colvin: Research · Bio

-Research: Fatal Contraption: the UK position on Lethal Autonomous Weapons Systems
+Research: ”Ethical but Lethal” – the UK Position on AI Safety and Autonomous Weapons Systems

 Naomi Colvin · Programme Director, Blueprint for Free Speech, UK · Bio

-This research will focus on the development of autonomous weapons systems (AWS), together with attempts to limit that development and use.
-It will look in particular at the UK government's position on AWS both domestically and internationally, together with the scope for public influence on decision-making.
+This research focuses on the development of autonomous weapons systems (AWS), together with attempts to limit that development and use.
+It looks at the UK government's position on AWS both domestically and internationally, particularly in relation to the country's broader AI strategy.

 It is not only campaigners who have become frustrated with the intransigence of the UK Government on this issue.
-Through 2023, a Special Inquiry into the Use of Artificial Intelligence in weapons systems has been running in the House of Lords [2].
-The Inquiry presents an opportunity to provide some clarity on some fundamental issues where the UK position to date has been, perhaps, purposely obscure – and, perhaps, also at odds with what the British public would want to see their government doing.
+Through 2023, a dedicated House of Lords committee conducted a Special Inquiry into the Use of Artificial Intelligence in Weapons Systems. (https://lordslibrary.parliament.uk/ai-in-weapon-systems-committee-report-proceed-with-caution/) The Inquiry presented an opportunity to provide some clarity on some fundamental issues where the UK position to date has been purposely obscure – and, perhaps, also at odds with what the British public would want to see their government doing.

-The topic of, or LAWS, in the UK brings together a number of distinct areas and Naomi Colvin’s fellowship project will examine the following issues:
+The topic of AWS in the UK brings together a number of distinct areas and Naomi Colvin’s fellowship project examines the following issues:

 Naomi Colvin